-Members of Congress may also object on the basis that there was no pre-certification audit of the election results in Michigan, even though one was requested, demanded, or even allegedly promised.
+Election extremists may try to cast doubt on the election results in Michigan because there was no precertification audit of the election results in Michigan, even though one was requested, demanded, or even allegedly promised.

 Michigan's statutory scheme is clear that any audits, if appropriate, should happen after the certification is complete.
 See Costantino v.
 City of Detroit, No. 20-014780-AW (3rd Cir.
 Wayne Cty., Mich.
 Nov.
 13, 2020).
 Canvassing the returns and certifying the results is a purely ministerial function.